openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 In some cases, this approach could still be insufficient as the Z offset is limited to 2 meters in order to prevent unusual behaviors with some MSTS models that used unreasonably large Z offsets.
-To facilitate models that need large offsets without introducing errors, OR now accepts this offset with the parameter ``ORTSShapeNudge ( z )``, which can be set to *any length offset without limit*.
+To facilitate models that need offsets without introducing errors, OR now accepts this offset with the parameter ``ORTSShapeNudge ( z )``, which can be set to *any length offset without limit*, overriding the original Z offset.

 .. index::
    single: CentreOfGravity